wbamberg/idl-reference/docs/nsISiteSecurityService.md

 including the includeSubdomains state that would affect subdomains.
 This essentially removes the state for the domain tree rooted at this
 host.
-@param aType   the type of security state in question
-@param aURI    the URI of the target host
-@param aFlags  options for this request as defined in nsISocketProvider:
-                 NO_PERMANENT_STORAGE

 #### Parameters ####